Why pay for tokens when you can own the factory?

 |---|---|---|---|

-Not included: time spent on setup/maintenance, opportunity cost of waiting for tasks to complete locally (slower), the value of privacy (hard to quantify), and the resale value of the hardware after 3 years.
+Not included: time spent on setup/maintenance, opportunity cost of waiting for tasks to complete locally (slower), the value of privacy (hard to quantify), resale value of the hardware after 3 years, and the asymmetric bet that subscription prices rise over time while hardware cost is fixed.

 Two options depending on your priorities: maximum quality or maximum headroom.